eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 Now we actually will create the digitil Twin.

-1. Open the HTTPie request labeled "Step 2.2: Create Digital Twin / Create Digital Twin".
+1. Open the HTTPie request labeled "Step 2.2.1 Create Digital Twin".
 2. This request uses the template provided in [resources/digital-twins/example-dt.json](./resources/digital-twins/example-dt.json).
 3. Switch to the Body tab and replace the following placeholders: